Motherhood was fun and chaotic, but I wouldn't trade that experience for anything.

 My evening run took me on a trail winding through a maze of fields loaded with kids learning about rules, teamwork, favoritism, and the discomfort of athletic cups.

-When it comes to sports, there are many types of child athletes.
-Some kids are there by personal choice and their love of the game, while others play as a result of a parental bribe.
+When it comes to sports, there are a few types of child athletes.
+Some kids play by choice and genuine love of the game, while others play as a result of a parental bribe or expectation.

-There is an obvious distinction between those who succeed at the game and those who don't, but regardless of which label applies to your child, we encourage them to follow through with their decision to play, even when it's clear they don't want to be there.
+There's a clear distinction between those who succeed in the game and those who don't.
+Regardless of which label applies to the child, we encourage them to uphold their decision to play, even when it's clear they don't want to be there.

-We teach them they won't always get to play the position they desire and sometimes, they may not even get to play at all, because the coach is out for blood or another kid plays that position better.
-Kids need to learn that the best of life's lessons come from loss and failure, so don't be a quitter the moment things don't go their way.
-While it is certainly easier on the parent to let them quit, it sets them up to be quitters in real life.
-So we tough it out, wipe their tears, and try not to strangle--I mean micromanage, their coaches.
+We advise them they won't always play the position they desire, and sometimes, they may not play at all depending on the coaching style.
+Regardless, kids learn the best of life's lessons come from loss and failure.
+We tell them not to be a quitter the moment things don't go their way.
+While it's probably easier on the parents to let them quit, it sets them up to be quitters in real life.
+So we tough it out with them, wipe their tears, and try not to strangle--I mean micromanage, their coaches.

 Three Types of Sideline Parents

 - The "Deal Cutter" Parent: This is the parent who'll do about anything to get their child outside and active.
 These kids are the second or third-string benchwarmers, but no one cares, because everyone gets a medal.
 These are the parents napping behind their sunglasses waiting for it to be over.
 They can't get too comfortable because these are the kids with the impending emergency room visit because they're busy searching for four-leaf clovers in the outfield.